pymodbus-dev/pymodbus/doc/source/client.rst

 :mod:`slave=0` is used as broadcast in order to address all devices.
 However experience shows that modern devices do not allow broadcast, mostly because it is inheriently dangerous.
-With :mod:`slave=0` the application can get upto 254 responses on a single request!
+With :mod:`slave=0` the application can get upto 254 responses on a single request, and this is not handled with the normal API calls!

 The simple request calls (mixin) do NOT support broadcast, if an application wants to use broadcast it must call :mod:`client.execute` and deal with the responses.